-This is a national scheme intended to allow those with the most severe mobility issues park close to amenities which they would otherwise be unable to access without great difficulty.
+This is a national scheme intended to allow those with the most severe mobility issues to park closer to amenities they would otherwise struggle to access.

 - How do I apply?

 - My badge is due to expire, how do I reapply?

 - Will I have to pay for a badge?

 - How long will it take me to get my badge?